What is an Accessible Document?

 Why does it matter?

 Documents are created to share information.
-Because they are often distributed widely, it's essential to ensure that their content is accessible to all users—including those with disabilities.
-This is achieved by using key accessibility features when creating documents.
-Designing with accessibility in mind not only helps everyone understand the information presented, but it’s also the right and responsible thing to do.
+Because documents are distributed so widely, it's important to ensure that their content is reaching all users—including those with disabilities.
+This is achieved by using key accessibility features that can be applied when creating documents.

 When documents are not accessible: